sirno/virolution/README.md

 This tool simulates a virus population under static selective pressure with single-nucleotide polymorphism and recombination in discrete generations.
 The host population is kept constant for each generation, while the virus population may change in number and composition.
 Multiple simulations can be run in parallel with controlled mixing.
 As input, the simulation requires model parameters, a wildtype sequence and a file with a schedule for all migration and sampling events.
 As output, multiple fasta files with samples of the populations at each sampling event are generated.

 ## Details

-In each generation every virus can infect a randomly selected host with probability $r$.
-If multiple viruses infect the same host then each pair of infectants will recombine with probability $p_r$.
-Next each of the infectants can mutate on each site with probability $p_m$.
-Lastly, each of the infectants will generate offspring.
-The number of offspring it can generate is drawn from a Poisson-distribution, where the expectation is the product of fitness and basic reproductive number, divided by the number of infectants in their host.
+During each generation, every virus has the chance to infect a randomly chosen host, determined by the infection probability $r$ (`infection_fraction`).
+If a host is infected by multiple viruses, any pair of these viruses may recombine with a probability $p_r$ (`recombination_rate`).
+Each virus can then mutate at each genomic position with a probability $p_m$ (`mutation_rate`).
+Following these events, each virus will produce offspring.
+The number of offspring produced by each virus follows a Poisson distribution, the mean of which is calculated as the product of the virus's fitness and its basic reproductive number, adjusted by the number of viruses within the same host.

 ## Installation